tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 - Uses an objective function to measure performance
 - The goal is to find a set of inputs that will maximize the objective function
 - Often for larger input sets, local search is used as it works on large sets and does not care about the path
-- The goal is to find the global maximum
+- The goal is to find the global maximum or minimum

 ## Hill-Climbing and Gradient Descent

+- Takes a state and heads in the direction with the steepest change either up or down
+- Often will get stuck